 The color usually ranges from light green to white or yellow.

 Since now, his honey has not gone to any laboratory, no one has had the chance to test how much cannabis is in the final honey product.
 We can only trust his word.
 No other beekeepers said they did this.
-As proof we have only an 11 seconds video showing how bees collect something from a cannabis plant, showing us that, yes, bees can harvest cannabis.

 Don’t the bees get high?